aarontran/g309.2-0.6/Notes.md

    check flare GTIs)

 Items to review with Pat on reduction + analysis
+(have ssh -X running on computer to pull up docs if needed)
 * epreject offset correction
 * point source masking
 * adjustment to GTIs